Miretz/miretz.github.io/_posts/2018-02-13-starting-new-projects.markdown

 ## Proof of concept

 Proof of concept is a validation of a feasibility of a particular idea.
-This is usually done in a form of demonstration of a prototype to the potentional customers and investors.
+This is usually done in a form of demonstration of a prototype to the potential customers and investors.
 In the real world the creator of an idea must invest his own resources first to develop this prototype.
 If the product has immediate value by solving a real problem this is a good validation of the idea.
 However, not all prototypes provide a good basis to estimate future value.
 For example for a [social network](https://en.wikipedia.org/wiki/Social_network) website the ONLY value will be actual users.
 There are many websites with a better idea and better code than the current popular social networks, but without any users.
 This can be applied to many other software projects as well.
 Without users the product becomes useless.
 So what do we do next?
 How do we know that the project will succeed?

 ## Research

 It is hard to guess if a software project will be successful.
-We must execute extensive research to ensure that the project has the potential to be sucessful.
+We must execute extensive research to ensure that the project has the potential to be successful.
 I have deliberately put this step after the proof of concept phase.
 If we already have something in a form of a prototype we can ask for real feedback, use analytics and study usability of the software.
 With more feedback we can react and introduce improvements and changes.
 We do it again with the new version and collect even more data.
 This is an iterative process which has two possible outcomes:
 - We realize that our project will fail - cancel the project as soon as possible, save money, focus on other projects
 - We realize that our project has potential - continue with research and the next phases of the project development